xieyuheng/inner/persons/jean-yves-girard/the-blind-spot.md

 is called handicraft and does not stand mediocrity;
-in opposition to industry which contents itself with a not quite exciting contractual minimum, in the style of Mc Donald’s.
+in opposition to industry which contents itself with a not quite exciting contractual minimum, in the style of Mc Donald's.

 Industry is obviously (and unfortunately) right.